ShiuLab/Manuscript_Code/2022_Arabidopsis_seed_and_fruit_count/Readme.md

 # We use two methods to count Arabidopsis seeds: Faster R-CNN and ImageJ.
 The Faster R-CNN is also used to count the Arabidopsis fruits (siliques).

+All the related scripts are [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2022_Arabidopsis_seed_and_fruit_count/Scripts_for_Faster_R-CNN).

 We don't have instructions for fruit counting models, as it is the same as how we do for the seed counting except that the fruit images are not split.
-If you are interested in using our final fruit counting model to detect and count Arabidopsis fruits, please check [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2022_Arabidopsis_seed_and_fruit_count/Fruit_counting_model) for the model, and go to the "c.
-Detect Arabidopsis seeds using our final Faster R-CNN model" for the instruction.
+If you are interested in using our final fruit counting model to detect and count Arabidopsis fruits, please check [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2022_Arabidopsis_seed_and_fruit_count/Fruit_counting_model) for the model, and go to the "A. Apply our seed counting model in windows" or "B. Apply our seed counting model in Linux" for the instruction.

+If you are interested in build your own models, please go to "C. Build your own seed counting models in Linux" for the instruction.

+If you want to use your imageJ pipeline, please go to "D. Count Arabidopsis seeds using ImageJ"

 # A. Apply our seed counting model in windows